akirpach/SchwabApi-AspNetCore/README.md

 ### Usage

-After running the application, navigate to `http://localhost:5000` in your browser to access the web app.
+1. After running the application, navigate to `http://127.0.0.1:5001` in your browser to access the web app.
+2. In project directory navigate to requests/Authorize/GetAuthorize.http
+3. Execute the above request.
+This will authorize your account and provide access token which is stored in token store locally.
+4. Navigate to requests/Accounts/getAccountNumbers.http and execute this request.
+This will return you a hashed account number(s) associated with your Schwab API.
+5. Navigate to requests/Transactions/GetAccountTransactions.http and configure the @accountNumber variable with value provided from previous step.
+Now you're ready to retrieve account transactions!

 ## Contributing